 Doc Parrish smiled under the towel on his face.
 He had noticed how the beautician looked at the young man and knew it wouldn’t be long before she went to the movies with him.
 Doc’s own wife had played hard-to-get many moons ago and she had looked at him in the same way.

 Jolene took the towel off the doctor’s face and started applying the thick lather to his chin.
 Then something caught her eye in the salon mirror.

 Caleb tossed his hot-rod magazine aside and looked out the picture window at the front of the beauty shop.
 He watched as three black sedans pulled up in front of the red brick building across the town square, the building where his father worked.

 Jolene put the shaving mug down and joined Caleb at the window.
 They saw two men dressed in stiff black suits get out of the middle car and hastily enter the building.
 Two other men, dressed in olive drab combat gear, got out of the first and last cars, then flanked the short caravan with their arms crossed over their chests, heavy black boots planted in strong, wide stances.
 Jolene wondered how they could stand the heat in those oppressive clothes.

 Doc Parrish picked up a towel and began wiping the shave cream off his chin.
 He joined Caleb and Jolene at the picture window.
 “Friends of your father, young man?”

-Caleb shrugged.
+Caleb ran his fingers through his hair.
 “I don’t know, sir.
 Maybe they were in the war together.”